Coffee filters sizes, shapes and types can be confusing to both new and long term coffee enthusiasts and coffee lovers alike.

 For me, I love this type of filter due to the richer taste.

 Cleaning A Metal Coffee Filter

 This is probably the downside to a metal coffee filter – they are tricky to clean.
-A good daily cleaning and a weekly deep clean is essential.
+A good daily cleaning and a weekly deep clean are essential.
 Some coffee experts suggest daily and monthly deep cleaning.
 I prefer a weekly deep clean as it makes it much easier long term.

-The daily clean is as simply as throwing out the old grounds, better still is composting them.
+The daily clean is as simple as throwing out the old grounds, better still is composting them.
 Give the filter a good clean with soap and hot water.
 There is no need for an abrasive substance to be used at all.
 Any coffee particles that are stuck you can poke free with a needle.
-After that I like to let it sit in boiling hot water are soap to get rid of coffee grime and oils that maybe left and then air dry.
+After that I like to let it sit in boiling hot water with soap to get rid of coffee grime and oils that maybe left and then air dry.

 The daily clean-up helps you to make good, fresh tasting coffee every day you are brewing it.